Hydraero/Richard-Tumaneng/README.md

 - Improve SEO (meta tags)
 - Edit tailwind config to allow for easy dark mode/light mode transitions
 - Edit temporary contact form.
 Currently using formsubmit, need to create react form handler and use nodemailer in server directory.
+- Improve projects cards to be evenly sized
+- Update Logo